 - Test the oil by sprinkling a little bit of flour in it.
 The flour should immediately sizzle and start to brown, but not burn.
 If using a thermometer, it should read between 350-375 degrees.

-- Drain the shallots, then working in batches, coat them in the flour mixture, then drop them into the hot oil.
+- Carefully drop the shallots into the hot oil.
 Move them around for a few minutes, flipping if necessary, until golden brown.

 - Arrange tomatoes on a large platter, sprinkle with sea salt and pepper, then pour dressing over.

-- Keep fried shallots in an airtight container with a paper towel to absorb moisture, at room temperature, for up to 5 days.
+- Keep fried shallots in an airtight container with a paper towel to absorb moisture, at room temperature, for up to 2 days.
 Recrisp in a 300 degree oven for 10 minutes before serving.